-Prior to moving services to a new installation (e.g. from staging to production), you may want to test the service flow within the new billing environment for your existing customers.
+Prior to moving services to a new installation (e.g. from staging to production) or a new release (e.g. from MR55 to MR60), you may want to test the service flow within the new billing environment for your existing customers.
 To eliminate human error during service configuration and ensure its correctness, PortaSwitch® has a data transfer tool.